 “The Neupro patch is being used to treat Parkinson’s disease. ”

-Hello and thank you for the great question,
+Hello and thank you for the great question about the Neupro patch.

 Despite the potential benefits of marijuana for people with Parkinson’s, there are also some risk factors involved.
 THC in marijuana can cause: